 6 And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of its fruit, and ate, and gave also to her husband with her; and he ate.

 PROVERBS 23:31-32 (Solomon)

-31 Do not Look you upon the wine when it is red, when it gives his colour in the cup, when it moves itself aright.
+31 Do not Look you upon the wine when it is red, when it gives his color in the cup, when it moves itself smoothly.

 32 At the last it bites like a serpent, and stings like an adder.